- Family Fun

 Fall Feels at Green Bluff

 Fall is all about the harvest, and there’s no better place to indulge in fall festivities than at Green Bluff Growers.
 Green Bluff is a growers association of more than 30 family farms (plus nearly 30 more artisan vendors and shops) situated in 12 square miles just north of Spokane.
 Green Bluff invites the public to visit, pick their own produce, and buy farm-fresh, seasonal foods on weekends and special events year-round.
+See the Green Bluff Growers map below.

 The apple orchards at Green Bluff draw hundreds of visitors to the countryside north of Spokane in the fall.
 Come pick a bushel (or several bushels) of Granny Smiths, Jonagolds, and Fuji apple varieties.
 Taste and buy freshly made pressed cider to put you in the fall mood.